Viva La Dirt League: Studio

 A Kickstarter campaign for a filming studio and office space for the company raised over US$2.5 Million in March 2022, with a location to be determined.
 In August, the Kickstarter campaign page (Update #38) and the VLDL YouTube channel updated with the news of the new studio location having been secured after a long search.
 The video shows a tour of the new, unrenovated facilities.
+The studio has been in operation since June 2023.